 Cooking with children helps develop their math skills and helps them to learn how to follow directions.
 It also allows for some great conversation!

 Ask many questions while cooking with your children to encourage conversation!
 Be sure to ask specific themed questions while making these fun snacks!

 You can help families to offer healthier snacks by sending any recipes you make with the children home!
-I'd recomend making a "recipe" book throughout this theme (or throughout the year!) and send home Your Preschool's Recipe Book!
+I'd recommend making a "recipe" book throughout this theme (or throughout the year!) and send home Your Preschool's Recipe Book!

 You could also share the tasting activities that you do with the children and let families know what foods their children like!